Sentry Page Protection

 1 Year Rolling Regional Equity Performance

-- The strongest equity regions over the past 12 month have been Japan/US markets with European/Asia Pacific ex-Japan/Emerging market equities lagging.
+- The strongest equity regions over the past 12 month have been US markets with Japanese/European/Asia Pacific ex-Japan/Emerging market equities lagging.

 3 Month Rolling Regional Equity Performance

-- Positive equity returns have been evident over the past quarter (3 months) in most monitored regions.
+- Mixed equity returns have been evident over the past quarter (3 months) in most monitored regions.

 1 Month Rolling Regional Equity Performance

-- Higher equity returns have been achieved over the past month for monitored regions.
+- Positive equity returns have been achieved over the past month for monitored regions.

 Past Week Regional Equity Performance

-- Over the past week the major global equities were mixed with US markets outperforming other regions.
+- Over the past week the major global equities were higher with Emerging markets outperforming other regions.

 Latest Global Equity "Big Picture"